A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Introduction

 The main results of \cite{bbs} state that when the branching rate is constant but particles are killed upon reaching the origin, under suitable initial conditions, the number of particles over time behaves like Neveu's continuous-state branching process, while the genealogy of the particles can be described by the Bolthausen-Sznitman coalescent.
 The result concerning the genealogy of the particles had previously been predicted in \cite{bdmm1, bdmm2}.
 We believe that similar results should hold for the process studied in the present paper.
 Indeed, \eqref{zmeaneq} and Lemma \ref{2momprop} below closely resemble Lemmas 11 and 12 of \cite{bbs} respectively, which are two of the key steps in proving the convergence to Neveu's continuous-state branching process.
 Also, it was established in \cite{nh13} by nonrigorous methods that the genealogy of the particles for the process studied in the present paper should be described by the Bolthausen-Sznitman coalescent, following an initial time period in which coalescence does not occur because particles sampled from the bulk of the distribution at time $t$ will most likely be descended from distinct ancestors near the right edge of the distribution at time $t - \rho/\beta$.
 However, in the present paper, we focus on establishing the Gaussian shape for the empirical distribution of particles, and we defer consideration of the genealogy of the particles to a future work.

 Beckman \cite{beck19} also considered branching Brownian motion in which the branching rate depends on the position of the particle.
 She assumed that at time zero, there are $N$ particles placed independently according to some density, and established a hydrodynamic limit for the evolution of the empirical distribution of particles over time as $N \rightarrow \infty$.
 An important difference between the work in \cite{beck19} and the present paper is that in \cite{beck19}, time is not rescaled, so the results essentially pertain to what happens at a fixed time $t$ in the limit as $N \rightarrow \infty$, whereas here we consider times of the order $\rho/\beta$, which tends to infinity.
 Also, while the work in \cite{beck19} was likewise motivated by the consideration of evolving populations, the results in \cite{beck19} have been established only for the case in which the branching rate of the particles is a bounded function of the position.
+Groisman, Jonckheere, and Martinez \cite{gjm19} likewise obtained a hydrodynamic limit for a model in which, at the time of a branching event, two particles are chosen at random and the particle on the left jumps to the location of the particle on the right, effectively giving a higher branching rate to particles further to the right.